 If you don’t like having to empty the tray during operation you can also have continuous operation if you connect a hose to the unit and lead the water to a drain.
 This connection is located on the back of the machine just below the filter. hOmeLabs recommends using a simple garden hose with a threaded connection point.
 This would work best in basements as you can have it drain through the same place where your air conditioner goes through.
 Also note that this hose is gravity fed, so the water will not flow unless the drain is lower then the dehumidifier.
 (Your kitchen sink won’t work.)

 Remember earlier how we said that dehumidifiers are in essence modified air conditioners?
 Well just like with air conditioners there is a risk that your dehumidifier can accumulate frost.
-I won’t get into why this is, but if you’re interested on the science behind this click here.
+I won’t get into why this is, but if you’re interested on the science then read our article on why air conditioners accumulate frost.
 The good news here is that these dehumidifiers from hOmeLabs come with an auto-defrost feature.
 If frost is detected on the machine then the compressor will shut off while the fan will keep blowing.
 This prevents any more refrigerant cycle and instead just blows warm air across the machine.
 After sometime the frost will melt and then normal functions can begin again.

 The last two features that I want to mention before we get onto our Pros and Cons are the auto-restart function and the portability.
 The auto-restart function is just that.
 If your power goes out for whatever reason you don’t have to worry about the having to restart the dehumidifier when the power comes back on.
 My old house was like this with our air conditioner or furnace.
 If the power went out and then came back on I would have to remember to flip it back to cool or else my house would be an oven after only a few hours.
 Having this feature gives you peace of mind that there is one less thing you have to worry about when the power goes out.